baya/description/README.md

 ```

-will be describled to a html table,
+to a markdown table like following,

 ### contests
 Column           | Type    | Modifiers             | Comment